alex-monroe/ff-schedule-generator/README.md

 ## Docker

 A `Dockerfile` is provided for building the server into a container image.
+A `.dockerignore` file excludes development artifacts so the image stays small.
 Build the image and run it locally with:

 ```bash
 docker build -t schedule-server .